ikutarian/CommonParamsInterceptor/README.md

 * HTTP GET's url as query parameter
 * HTTP POST's body

-when you serve internet throgh [OkHttp](https://github.com/square/okhttp)
+when you serve internet through [OkHttp](https://github.com/square/okhttp)

 ## How to use?